Woods

 Ash

-Ash is gray to light brown or pale yellow streaked with brown.
-The grain is straight to wavy with overall good wood strength properties.
+Ash is often light brown to a pale yellow, featuring shades of light brown.
+The grain is straight to wavy with overall excellent wood strength properties.
 Ash is actually one of the most dense hardwoods that we offer!

 For many, many years, Ash has been a top choice for hardwood furnishings!